The Bankrate promise

-Not a Prime Member?
-Pick the Amazon Store Card*
+Not a Prime member?
+Pick the Amazon Store Card

 It’s worth noting that there are better cards for fair-to-good credit, some of which earn rewards.
-But if you’re declined for the Amazon Store Card, you’ll be automatically considered for the Amazon Secured Card.
+But if you’re declined for the Amazon Store Card, you’ll automatically be considered for the Amazon Secured Card.

 Amazon Prime Secured Card: Best for Prime members with poor or no credit